nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Decide whether the filtering above considers Union or Intersection of tags.

 ### List entry feature
-The proposed list entry mechanism allows users to see all of their schedules, or see them by day or by week.
+The list entry mechanism allows users to see all of their entries, or see them by day or by week.

 An outline of the implementation is as follows:

-The `TeachingAssistantParser` should accept command word `elist` and eventually returns a `ListEntryCommand` back to `LogicManager`.
-This command can take in three arguments: an empty string, the string “day” or the string “week”.
+The `TeachingAssistantParser` should accept command word `elist` and eventually return a `ListEntryCommand` back to `LogicManager`.
+This command can take in one of these three arguments: an empty string, the string “day” or the string “week”.
 The arguments will be parsed by the `ListEntryCommandParser` to determine the behaviour of `ListEntryFormatPredicate`.
 Then, `updateFilteredEntryList` method in the `Model` interface is called, passing in the `ListEntryFormatPredicate` as an argument.

 The following activity diagram (Fig 2.3.1) summarizes what happens when a user executes the list entry command.
 The `ListEntryCommandParser` is not featured for simplicity.